-Your area-by-area school cleaning plan
+Your area-by-area facility cleaning plan

-Welcome to the ultimate guide to cleaning your school or educational facility!
-Whether you're getting ready for a fresh start to the new school year or doing weekly or end-of-term deep cleaning, this area-by-area cleaning plan will make sure everything looks, smells, and feels like new!
+Welcome to the ultimate guide to cleaning your fitness centre, gym, studio or sporting club!
+Whether you're getting ready for a fresh start to the new year or doing weekly or quarterly deep cleaning, this area-by-area cleaning plan will make sure everything looks, smells, and feels like new!
 With step-by-step procedures and detailed instructions, this guide will make sure every nook and cranny is spick and span.
-So get ready to roll up your sleeves, because it's time to give your school the clean it deserves!
+So get ready to roll up your sleeves, because it's time to give your establishment the clean it deserves!